 The therapeutic relationship is special and close, but it is different from a normal friendship.
 There are things that a counselling relationship can never be, "but that what it is can nevertheless be relied upon" (Lott, 1999 "In Session").
-It is my responsibility as your therapist to set and maintain certain boundaries, such as those described below, which help keep the relationship safe for both of us.
+It is my responsibility as your therapist to set and maintain certain boundaries, such as those described below, which help to keep the relationship safe for all of us.

-- 1) My fee for assessments and ongoing sessions is currently £60.
+- My fee for assessments and ongoing sessions is currently £75 for 60 minutes or £110 for 90 minutes.
 Concessions are sometimes available depending on household income: please ask in advance of making an appointment if you are looking for a reduced fee.
-My minimum fee is £45 for weekly therapy, or £50 if you come less often.
-I review fees each summer, but if your circumstances change in the meantime, please let me know. - 2) Each session will last 50 minutes; if you arrive late for a session, we will meet for whatever time is remaining.
+I review fees each summer, but if your circumstances change in the meantime, please let me know. - 2) Couple therapy won't begin until you both arrive.
+If you arrive late for a session, we will meet for whatever time is remaining.
 Unfortunately, I do not have a receptionist or waiting area, so to safeguard your confidentiality, and that of other clients, please wait until your appointed time before approaching the therapy room. - 3) Therapy works best when there is security and consistency in the arrangements between us.
 Because making an appointment means I keep a space in my diary to ensure I am available for you, I need to charge the full fee for appointments missed or cancelled with less than one week's notice for any reason (including sickness).
-This helps me run my practice efficiently and fairly, and allows me to be reliable and available to you.
+This helps me run my practice efficiently and fairly and allows me to be reliable and available to you.
 If you are unable to keep our next appointment, let me know at the previous week's session if you want to avoid having to pay.